Providers

 Run the

-/modelscommand to select a DeepSeek model like DeepSeek Reasoner.
+/modelscommand to select a DeepSeek model like DeepSeek Reasoner./models

 Fireworks AI